ant-man-peyton-reed

 Ever since, inspired by legends of the Ant-Man (“Tales to astonish!”), Cross has pursued shrinking technology.
 He has perfected shrinking inorganic matter and, as he nears a breakthrough in shrinking organic matter, he is looking to sell the technology to the highest bidder for use in combat.
 This worries Hope and Hank, and they are conspiring to stop Cross.
 Hope has Cross’ trust and wants to use the Ant-Man suit herself to stop him.
 Hank insists on bringing in another party, a smart guy with burglary skills, to carry out the mission.
 He finds Scott, and arranged for the tip about his vault to get to Luis.

-Scott is disappointed by the burglary, but tries on the suit out of curiosity.
+Scott is disappointed by the burglary but tries on the suit out of curiosity.
 He presses a button on the glove, and shrinks down to the size of an ant in his bathtub.
 The shrinking effect is thrilling and beautifully rendered.
 Outlines of Scott linger briefly in the air as he shrinks, showing the decreasing progression.
 It is dynamic and matches the comic book art perfectly.
 Rather than build goofy-looking oversized sets or fully digital sets, Reed used macrophotography (ultra close-up filming) to capture locations from the shrunken perspective, then digitally placed Rudd in the shots.
 The detail is tremendous, from large dust particles in the air to tricks of light at that size.
 The echoing, distorted sound design also helps sell the illusion of miniaturization.

-Hank speaks to Scott through the helmet, telling him that this is a test.
+Hank speaks to Scott through the helmet, telling him this is a test.
 Scott must outrun a flood of water as Luis starts a bath.
 He jumps out of the bathtub, falls through a crack in the floor, and ends up riding the grooves of a vinyl record in a downstairs club.
 Scott runs across the dance floor, avoiding stomping feet, then falls through a vent into another apartment.
 There he is vacuumed up.
 All the while, the film demonstrates the rules of shrinking: Scott can run fast, jump high, and his added density makes him tough.
 He escapes the vacuum, runs into a dinosaur-sized rat, and jumps out of the window to escape.
 He lands on the top of a car, and inside is Garrett Morris (an original cast member of Saturday Night Live who played Ant-Man in a popular superhero party sketch).
 Besides establishing the rules, the sequence demonstrates the fun that can be had with such unique superpowers.

 Terrified by the experience, Scott returns the suit but gets arrested.
 While he is in jail, Jim expresses disappointment that Scott failed to turn things around for Cassie.
 Hank meets with Scott, offering to break him out and help him be with Cassie.
 Scott agrees, and escapes by shrinking in the Ant-Man suit and riding on a flying carpenter ant.
 Back at Hank’s house, Hope makes it clear that she does not want Scott around, and Hank lays out the heist.
 They must destroy Cross’ research, his “Cross Particles”, and his shrinking combat suit, the Yellowjacket, before he sells the technology.
 Scott must quickly perfect the use of the Ant-Man suit, including the ability to mentally communicate and control ants, to break into Pym Technologies and take it all down.